About Elsa

-Working with perception, cognition, and felt sense to reveal the deeper layers at play, allowing us to engage complexity without reducing it.
+Working with perception and felt sense to reveal the deeper layers at play, allowing us to engage complexity without reducing it.

 From a young age I sensed there was more going on than met my eyes.

-I was fixated on the subtle, unexpected shifts that reveal there is more to our existence—how someone could go from feeling completely stuck, flat, and unsure of how to proceed to experiencing a sudden flash of insight, noticing how their energy would increase and their face would light up.
+I was fixated on the subtle, unexpected shifts that reveal there is more to our existence.
+I noticed how someone could go from feeling completely stuck, flat, and unsure of how to proceed to experiencing a sudden flash of insight, noticing how their energy would increase and their face would light up.

-My life’s work became an inquiry into how we bring the information that exists beneath the surface into view; how we make visible the not yet known but critical information that shapes our sense of the world so we have more agency for how we engage and better understand our place within it.
+My life’s work became an inquiry into how we bring the information that exists beneath the surface into view; how we make visible the not yet known but critical information that shapes our sense of the world so we have more agency for how we engage.

 I kept asking: When you feel lost, stuck or at a crossroads in your life, what is happening at the edges of your experience?
 How much are you perceiving?
 What allows you to stay with the discomfort long enough to enable a shift to happen?

-Most of my days are spent at the edges—where ideas are just coming into form, where sense is emerging as knowing, where plans meet reality, and where good intentions tangle with culture, politics, speed, and the sheer volume of information many of us face.
-Rather than relying solely on fixed models, we cultivate ways of seeing and engaging that are alive, attuned, and that adapt the situations we find ourselves in, evolving with us.
+Most of my days are spent at the edges—where ideas are just coming into form, where sense is emerging as knowing, where plans meet reality, and where good intentions tangle with systems, culture and the sheer volume of information many of us face.
+Rather than relying solely on fixed models, we cultivate ways of seeing and engaging that are attuned and adapt to meet the situations we find ourselves in, evolving with us.

 How I Work